132nd-etcher/OPUF18CASBRIEF/README.md

 AO is relatively flat to the South, with water to the South.
 Northern part of the AO includes peaks at 4300 feet.

+### Time
+21st June.
+Server start at 1700Z, time in mission will then be 1500G.
+At event start, local time in mission will be 1600G.

+### Wx

 Clear skies, calm wind from EAST.

 ### Enemy forces